 Jeff Rothschild, Vice President of Technology, Facebook

 Jeff Rothschild is Vice President of Technology at Facebook, where he focuses on scalability and performance.
-Prior to Facebook, Jeff focused on storage management and Internet services as an investor and entrepreneur.
+Before Facebook, Jeff focused on storage management and Internet services as an investor and entrepreneur.
 He previously co-founded Veritas Software, where he was responsible for product strategy and architecture.
 Jeff also co-founded Mpath Interactive/Hearme, the Internet multiplayer games and voice chat service, where he served as Vice President of Engineering.
-He is also a consulting partner with Accel Partners and during his tenure has worked with Walmart.com, Rhapsody Networks and Mendocino Software.
+He is also a consulting partner with Accel Partners and during his tenure has worked with Walmart.com, Rhapsody Networks, and Mendocino Software.
 Jeff holds a bachelor’s degree in psychology and a master’s degree in computer science from Vanderbilt University.